Ananth-fynxt/documentation/docs/denovm/configuration.md

 # Configuration

+> **Note:** If you haven't set up the repository and dependency yet, please refer to the [Quick Start Guide](./quick-start.md) for Maven and Gradle setup instructions.

+## Configuration Properties

 | Property | Default | Description |
 |----------|---------|-------------|
 | `deno.vm.enabled` | `false` | Enable DenoVM service (required) |